How do I know if I have used an avoidance scheme?

 Settling with HMRC, whether through voluntary restitution or during an open enquiry, is a viable option.
 A settlement can take various forms, from time-to-pay arrangements to agreeing on a tax figure.
 It is crucial to scrutinise any proposed figure from HMRC for potential errors, whether in the tax basis or arithmetic.
 Settling with HMRC can be a lengthy and often stressful process.
 Engaging with a professional can assist with the process, ensuring that you, as the client, achieve the most favourable and accurate outcome.

-Closure Notices
+Closure notices

 For those unwilling to settle but seeking resolution, applying to the First Tier Tax Tribunal (FTT) for a Closure Notice is an alternative.
 This order compels HMRC to conclude its tax enquiry within a set period, usually between 3 and 6 months.
 This approach can be effective, especially with widely used schemes, as it accelerates decision-making and can be a powerful settlement tool when used correctly.
 This option is only available to those who have an enquiry with HMRC.